Recruiting Future Partners

 We take student recruitment very seriously.
 When we recruit, we are hiring our future partners and leaders.
 As a result, we design our student program to provide the best legal training and hands-on experience.

-Recognized for the eighth consecutive year as a Top Employer for Young People.
+Recognized for the 10th consecutive year as a Top Employer for Young People.

 While our My Future in Law: Student Recruitment Guide remains a helpful resource, it does not address virtual recruitment or how students can best prepare for that process.
-Because we all hope for an eventual return to in-person interviewing, rather than rewrite the Guide, we scoured the internet and decided to prepare this addendum with some additional tips to help students with remote interviewing in Spring 2021.
+Because we all hope for an eventual return to in-person interviewing, rather than rewrite the Guide, we scoured the internet and decided to prepare this addendum with some additional tips to help students with remote interviewing.
 We hope you enjoy.

 Initially, our reputation in Alberta was built upon our work in the oil industry.
 While this work is still prominent in our Calgary office, students can also expect to work in bankruptcy, competition, securities, M&A, commodity tax, customs/trade, corporate tax, public infrastructure projects, energy, financial services, IT, IP, litigation, environmental, fraud and commercial real estate.
 Calgary remains our largest office with over 190 lawyers and business advisors.

 Our Toronto office is recognized for both its leadership position in high-end transactional work and for its rapid rate of growth since 2000.
 Today we have over 160 lawyers and business advisors.
 Our students can expect to work in bankruptcy, climate change, competition, M&A, commodity tax, international trade, corporate tax, public infrastructure projects, energy, mining, financial services, IT, IP, litigation, environmental, fraud and real estate.

 With 40 lawyers and business advisors, our Edmonton office offers the best of both worlds.
 As a smaller office, it provides you with the entrepreneurial and creative experience of a boutique while still giving you access to the work and resources of a major national firm.